-The earth's curvature impedes that the lower boundary layer can be observed at far distances from the radar [3].
-Most of the atmospheric phenomena occur at the boundary layer in the lower atmosphere.
-Radars have a tilted beam which increases in height as distance increases, missing important information of atmospheric events.
-To explain that problem a sketch was created with all the wave propagation, distance parameters, and earth curvature effects (Fig 1).
+The earth's curvature affects the range and hides some scatterers from the radar beam or footprint area [3].
+To solve that problem a sketch was created with all the wave propagation, distance parameters, and earth curvature effects (Fig 1).